BIO ~ Azteca is a spayed female domestic dog, most likely a malamute and German Shepherd mix. She was born in 2007 and mislabeled a wolf-dog.

 PERSONALITY ~ Azteca is the Alpha female of our Nola Pack and certainly acts like it!
 She is quite protective of her siblings, often staying back to keep an eye on them while the less cautious members of the pack approach someone new.
 She is a very affectionate girl with people she learns to trust, and one of the first in her pack to say, “Hello!”

 DISLIKES ~ Azteca does not like when her sister Katrina challenges her.
 There have been several occasions when Azteca has to remind Katrina that she is the Alpha.
-Azteca also hates when her brother, Saint, goes for a walk without her.
+Azteca also hated when her brother, Saint, went for a walk without her.

 FUN FACTS ~ When our Nola Pack first arrived, we had trouble telling apart Azteca and Katrina before we knew their personalities.
 We looked at their cheeks to see who was who!
 Katrina has round spots on her cheeks and Azteca has triangles.

 AZTECA’S HISTORY ~ Beautiful Azteca was one of five domestic dogs who was taken to a shelter in Louisiana when she was only 7-weeks-old.
 They were mistaken as wolf-dogs.
 Like many dogs sold as wolf-dogs, we think they are most likely a mix of malamute, German shepherd, and husky.
 Because they were labeled as wolf-dogs, it was almost impossible to adopt them out.
 Azteca, her sisters Goldie, Katrina, and Juno, and her brother, Saint were all placed together in a 10 x 10-foot cage with a concrete floor and became completely unsocialized.